DrAdriano/Automacao-de-relatorio-de-vendas/README.md

 Esse repositório contém uma solução para um desafio envolvendo automação e é organizado de maneira detalhada e acessível, podendo ser entendida por quem está iniciando na linguagem Python.

-**Desafio:** Criar um código, usando Python, que acesse os dados de vendas de uma empresa fictícia, calcule o faturamento e a quantidade total de produtos vendidos no dia anterior e envie um e-mail com essas informações.
+**Desafio:** Automatizar o processo de acessar os dados de vendas de uma empresa, calcular o faturamento e a quantidade total de produtos vendidos no dia anterior e enviar um e-mail com essas informações.
 Esse envio de relatório pode ser parte do trabalho diário de um analista de uma empresa.

-Estão disponibilizados neste repositório os seguintes arquivos: a base de vendas, que contém informações de aproximadamente 7.000 vendas; duas soluções detalhadas, uma usando PyAutoGUI e outra com Selenium, em que estão explicações de como foram desenvolvidos os códigos; duas soluções finais, adaptadas para o  Visual Code Studio a partir das soluções detalhadas, mas desenvolvidas sem a poluição visual dos comentários; e a pasta com a captura de tela de como ficou a mensagem do e-mail.
+Estão disponibilizados neste repositório os seguintes arquivos: uma solução detalhada usando PyAutoGUI, uma biblioteca do Python para automação de comandos do mouse e do teclado; duas soluções finais, uma adaptada para o Visual Code Studio a partir da solução detalhada, mas desenvolvidas sem a poluição visual dos comentários, e outra, uma versão alternativa, usando Selenium, que é capaz de automatizar atividades de navegadores; e a pasta com a captura de tela de como ficou a mensagem do e-mail.

 ## About the project

 This repository contains a solution to a challenge involving automation and is organized in a detailed and accessible way, which can be understood by those who are starting in the Python language.

-**Challenge:** Create a code, using Python, that accesses the sales data of a fictitious company, calculates the revenue and the total quantity of products sold the previous day and sends an email with this information.
+**Challenge:** Automate the process of accessing a company's sales data, calculating revenue and the total quantity of products sold the previous day, and sending an email with this information.
 This report submission can be part of the day-to-day work of a company analyst.

-The following files are available in this repository: the sales base, which contains information on approximately 7,000 sales; two detailed solutions, one using PyAutoGUI and the other with Selenium, in which there are explanations of how the codes were developed; two final solutions, adapted for Visual Code Studio from the detailed solutions, but developed without the visual clutter of comments; and the folder with the screenshot of how the email message turned out.
+The following files are available in this repository: a detailed solution using PyAutoGUI, a Python library for automating mouse and keyboard commands; two final solutions, one adapted for Visual Code Studio from the detailed solution, but developed without the visual pollution of comments, and another, an alternative version, using Selenium, which is capable of automating browser activities; and the folder with the screenshot of how the email message turned out.

 ## Linguagens e tecnologias usadas